Sture Terminal

-Sture Terminal (Stureterminalen) is an oil terminal at Stura in Øygarden municipality, 50 km northwest of Bergen, Norway.
+Sture Terminal (Stureterminalen) is an oil terminal at Stura in Øygarden Municipality, 50 km northwest of the city of Bergen, Norway.
 The terminal, which is located on Alvøy island, receives oil and condensate (light oil) from Oseberg, Veslefrikk, Brage, Oseberg Sør, Oseberg Øst, Tune and Huldra fields through 115 km Oseberg Transport System (OTS) and oil from Grane oil field through 212 km Grane oil pipeline.

 History

 The Sture terminal began its operations on 1 December 1988.
 On 30 November 1988 the first oil from the Oseberg field reached the Sture terminal.
-It had travelled by 115 kilometer pipeline for 4 days at depths as low as 360 meters with a speed of 1 km/h.
+It had travelled along a 115 km pipeline for 4 days at depths as low as 360 m with a speed of 1 km/h.
 The terminal celebrated its 20-year anniversary in 2008 The Norwegian Ministry of Petroleum and Energy approved an upgrade to the facility in March 1998.
 As per the upgrade, a fractionation plant would process unstabilized crude oil from Oseberg into stabilized oil and an LPG blend.
 The plant became operational in December 1999 and the LPG blend produced in the plant is exported by ship or delivered through the Vestprosess pipeline between Kollsnes, Stura, Mongstad.